 Today I’m sharing how to make a simple red velvet cake.
-I mentioned on a post I couldn’t find my mom’s recipe for the cake or the cooked frosting.
+I mentioned in a post I couldn’t find my mom’s recipe for the cake or the cooked frosting.
 June K. came to my rescue for the frosting.
 Mare shared her recipe, so I’m putting it on the blog today!
 The funny thing is, I finally found my mom’s recipe, but it was missing the temperature and time, and it called for 2 bottles of red food coloring.

 My mom’s cooked frosting matched June K.’s and Mare’s recipe.
 So it’s a win-win for all of us.
 I have been waiting so long to make this recipe so I could share it with you.
 It wasn’t until I started mixing the ingredients that I realized the recipe called for vinegar.
-I knew about the buttermilk, the cocoa, and the red food coloring.
+I knew about buttermilk, cocoa, and red food coloring.

 Secret To A Moist Cake